sveltia/sveltia-cms/README.md

   - The experimental `compute` widget allows to reference the value of other fields in the same collection, similar to the `summary` property for the List and Object widgets[^104].
 Use the `value` property to define the value template, e.g. `posts-{{fields.slug}}` ([example](https://github.com/sveltia/sveltia-cms/issues/111)).
   - The `value` property also supports a value of `{{index}}`, which can hold the index of a list item ([example](https://github.com/sveltia/sveltia-cms/issues/172)).
 - KeyValue (Dictionary)
-  - The new `keyvalue` widget allows users to add arbitrary key-value pairs to a field[^123].
+  - The new `keyvalue` widget allows users to add arbitrary key-value string pairs to a field[^123].
   - The implementation is compatible with [Static CMS](https://staticjscms.netlify.app/docs/widget-keyvalue), but we provide a more intuitive UI.
 You can press Enter to move focus or add a new row while editing, and the preview is displayed in a clean table.
 - UUID
   - In addition to [generating UUIDs for entry slugs](#using-a-random-id-for-an-entry-slug), Sveltia CMS also supports the proposed `uuid` widget with the following properties[^12]: